Understanding the Implications of Using Perusall Social Reading Platform

 - Adopt an open educational resource (OER).
 OERs are freely available course materials that are openly licensed to allow for re-use and modification.

-- Consider other tools that provide similar social annotation functionality, but without the same concerns around copyright and data collection, such as hypothes.is.
-For additional recommendations for freely available, institutionally supported tools, contact the Office of Teaching and Learning and Open Learning and Educational Support.
+- Consider other tools that provide similar social annotation functionality.
+For recommendations on freely available, institutionally supported tools, contact the Office of Teaching and Learning and Open Learning and Educational Support.